tristanic/isolde/isolde/docs/source/tutorials/alphafold/reference_model/af2_reference.rst

 easier to diagnose and fix).

 Anyway, let's throw out what we just did and revert to the initial state of the model.
-Hit the big red stop button and click OK on the dialogue that pops up, or
+Hit the big red stop button, or equivalently:
-equivalently:

 `isolde sim stop discardTo start`__